Human rights court rules Olympic champion Semenya did not get fair hearing in sex eligibility case

 Semenya returned to Eugene in 2022 to race in the world championships over 5,000 but did not advance from the heats.

 She is now 34 and has moved into coaching.
-She said recently her ongoing legal fight is no longer about a principle rather than her own running career.
+She said recently her ongoing legal fight is about a principle rather than her own running career.

 Imray reported from Cape Town, South Africa